The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current: Transport routes across the ocean surface

 Additional complex routes may be traced for particles ejected from the western eddy.
-In fact, we can show that there is a non-zero flux from it towards the eddy at the eastern limit.
+In fact, we are able to show that there is a non-zero flux from this eddy towards the eddy at the eastern limit.
 On April 16, Figure \ref{intersede}a) shows pieces of stable and unstable manifolds of the eddies at the west and east.
-There exist a non zero intersection area between the lobe containing the water ejected from the western eddy and the lobe that regulates the water coming into the eastern eddy.
-On April 28, Figure \ref{intersede} b) confirms the entrainment of this area on the eastern vortex.
+The magenta coloured lobe represents the water ejected from the western eddy.
+There exists a non-zero intersection area between this lobe and the lobe regulating the water coming into the eastern eddy.
+The intersection area is depicted in dark grey.
+A remaining piece of the lobe penetrating on the eastern eddy is left in green.
+Figure \ref{intersede} b) confirms the entrainment of this area on the eastern vortex on April 28.

-A complete description of transport would require connecting the information provided by all the dynamic structures tilling the ocean surface as displayed by the function $M$.
-However, in practice, providing thorough insights in terms of manifolds requires a certain persistence of the dynamic patterns.
-Rapidly transient regimes are difficult to understand because they are related to changes in the topology of the flow that are not well understood from a dynamic point of view (see \cite{jpo}).
+A complete transport description would require connection of the information provided by all the dynamic structures tilling the ocean surface which are displayed by the function $M$ in Figure \ref{fig:M1}.
+However, in practice, providing thorough insights in terms of manifolds as discussed in this section is not always possible, because on the one hand it requires that the features of the observed dynamic patterns resemble those described in the mathematical literature, and on the other that they must have certain persistence in time.
+Rapidly transient regimes, such as those occurring in large areas of the analysed flow, are difficult to understand because they are related to changes in the topology of the flow that are not well interpreted from a dynamic point of view (see \cite{jpo}).
+Related to these changes are mathematical issues such as non-uniform hyperbolicity, addressed for instance in \citep{barreiro}, not yet completely understood for general non autonomous systems such as those represented by Eq. (\ref{adv}).